FAQ

 Take control of your digital rights.

-Set your privacy preferences once and let your browser or trusted tool handle the rest.
+Set your privacy preferences in your device and let your browser or trusted tool handle the rest.
 No more clicking through cookie walls on sites that already support ADPC.

 • Granular, per-purpose, per-site control